nm-z/Python_GUI_TS1500_Probe-B/README.md

 ## Setup

-1. Connect NanoVNA-H to a USB port on the Raspberry Pi
+1. Connect Mini-VNA Tiny to a USB port on the Raspberry Pi
 2. Connect MAX31865 RTD Amplifier to the Raspberry Pi's SPI pins
 3. Connect BNO055 sensor to the Raspberry Pi's I2C pins
 4. Connect A4988 stepper driver to GPIO pins for controlling the NEMA 17 motor